chuckcscccl/rustlr/appendix.md

 ```
 declarator --> # pointer?  direct_declarator #
 ```
+And know that the solution is correct by theoretical properties of the transformation.

-Regular expressions are well-liked by most programmers, and many modern parser generators allow their use.
-But there is a fundamental distinction bewteen Regex and Cfgs that cannot be ignored.
+Regular expressions are well-liked by most programmers, and many modern parser generators allow them.
+But there is a fundamental distinction between Regex and CFGs that cannot be ignored.
+Regex offer full referential transparency.
 You cannot write an ambiguous regex.
 You can use `*`, `+` and `?` in any combination and we can build a deterministic finite state machine for it in the end.
 Two regular expressions juxtaposed, like `A*A*`, is